 Let's quickly dive into the details:

-Most of the Manali Leh Highway runs over an average altitude of 14000 feet, which is considered to be high to very high altitude.
-Our body must be acclimatized to perform at such high altitude.
-Hence, like any other trip, cycling trip on Manali Leh Highway requires much better acclimatization because your body is doing all the heavy duty not your vehicle.
+Most of the Manali Leh Highway runs over an average altitude of 14000 feet, which is high to very high altitude.
+Our bodies must acclimatize to perform at such high altitudes.
+Hence, like any other trip, cycling trip on Manali Leh Highway requires much better acclimatization because your body is doing all the heavy-duty not your vehicle.